Fast construction of irreducible polynomials over finite fields: Base change

-\begin{theorem} There exists a probabilistic (Las Vegas) algorithm that on input a finite field $\bK$ with characteristic $p$ and cardinality $q=p^w$, and a positive integer $d$, returns a degree $d$ irreducible polynomial in $\bK[x]$.
-The algorithm requires $d^{1+o(1)}\times (\log q)^{5+o(1)}$ elementary operations. \end{theorem}
+All in all, the conclusion of this section is the following. \begin{lemma}[Base change] There exists a probabilistic (Las Vegas) algorithm that on input a finite field $\bK$ with characteristic $p$ and cardinality $q=p^w$, a prime integer $\ell$ not dividing $p(q-1)$, and a positive integer $\delta$, computes an irreducible polynomial in $\bK[x]$ of degree $d = \ell^\delta$, at the expense of $d^{1+\varepsilon(d)}\times (\log q)^{5+\varepsilon(q)}$ elementary operations. \end{lemma}